 Songs and chants are one simple tool in our toolbox that can aid our children in beginning to make those connections.

 Resources For Songs, Chants & Jingles

 If you are not musical yourself, there are some great resources available to homeschoolers today.
 Here are a few suggestions

-It's really very easy to come up with your own (or get your children to help).
-Choose a children's song you like, for example, Twinkle, Twinkle Little Star' and add your own words or facts to the tune.
-Get your kids to help - they'll have fun and learn even more if they help create the songs and chants.
+It’s really very easy to come up with your own song, jingle or chant – consider getting your children to help too.
+Choose a children’s song you like, for example, Twinkle, Twinkle Little Star and add your own words or facts to the tune.

 I encourage you to watch Dr Perrin’s presentation as he delves deeply into the topic (and he has some good tips about using songs, chants, and jingles with older students as well).